-- "decision making and formalisation": once the proposal has been made, the contractual documentation is prepared to be signed by the assigning counterparty; - "relationship monitoring": the continuous control of the counterparties, both in relations with the factor and the system, allows any anomalies to be identified leading to timely interventions.
+- "decision making and formalisation": once the proposal has been made, the contractual documentation is prepared to be signed by the assigning counterparty; - "relationship monitoring": the continuous control of the counterparties allows any anomalies to be identified leading to timely interventions.

 Credit risk is generated as a direct consequence of the acquisition of credit on a definitive basis from customer companies against the insolvency of the assigned debtor.
+As regards the financial instruments held in own accounts, the Bank purchases securities related to the Italian public debt which are allocated in the banking portfolio for prudential regulatory purposes.